rthrblck/guidelines/README.md

 - [ ] Inputs

 - [ ] SVG
-  - [ ] Figure out how to make the horizontal line end condition be if there is enough space before the bottom margin to render a full set of lines
+ - [ ] Set default for margins to 0 if field is blank

 - [ ] Make it exportable
-  - [ ] Figure out why it isn't rendering correctly in pdf

 Make it right
 - [ ] Inputs